gvwilson/fiction/iffy/index.md

 *Then the ice began to melt and the sea began to rise.
 Disasters became annual events, each amplified by the ones before it and making the ones that came after it worse.
-Desperate to untangle them---desperate to survive---people
+Desperate to untangle them—desperate to survive—people
 turned to computers for answers, and then to the computers that those computers designed.
 Chips became crystals so precise